midouest/norns-repl/README.md

 -   Send a command to the Crone REPL at the configured Norns host and port
 -   Command Palette: _"Norns REPL: Send Command to Crone..."_

+`nornsREPL.crone.sendSelection`

+-   Send the selected Lua code to the Crone REPL at the configured Norns host and port
+-   The Crone REPL must be connected and the active editor language must be Supercollider

 `nornsREPL.script.reload`